-Incest is defined as human sexual activity between family members or "close relatives," a term that often includes in-laws, step-parents, adopted parents, and half-siblings.
-Incest is typically considered socially unacceptable and is legally forbidden in many countries worldwide—but not all.
+Incest is defined as human sexual activity between family members or "close relatives," a term that often includes in-laws, step-parents and step-siblings, adopted parents, and half-siblings as well as the usual aunts, uncles, nieces, nephews, cousins, and siblings.
+Incest is typically considered socially unacceptable and is legally forbidden in many—but not all countries—worldwide.
 Some countries have no laws pertaining to incest.
 Others forbid it between minors, but not adults (or vice versa).
 Still others allow incest but stop short of allowing the participants to get married.

 It is worth noting that most countries that have no laws against incest still prohibit the sexual exploitation of minors.
 In these countries, relationships between an underaged person (or minor) and an adult are generally illegal whether the participants are related or not, regardless of whether consent was given.
 Therefore, many forms of incest would be illegal not because they are incestuous but because they are considered statutory rape.